ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 - Where possible retain the removable storage device within secure Government premises.

-- Do not connect any removable storage device to your MoJ desktop or laptop from other sources, including from private companies, private individuals, other Government departments or other public sector organisations.
-Also do not use any removable storage device to transfer data between your MoJ desktop or laptop and any other computer.
+- Do not connect any removable storage device to your MOJ desktop or laptop from other sources, including from private companies, private individuals, other Government departments or other public sector organisations.
+Also do not use any removable storage device to transfer data between your MOJ desktop or laptop and any other computer.
 There is a risk of transfer of malicious software (e.g. computer viruses) to your computer and a risk of unintentional transfer of sensitive data to unsecured systems.

-- If in exceptional circumstances you must connect a removable storage device from another source to your MoJ desktop or laptop, you must ﬁrst assure yourself of the trust-worthiness of the source.
+- If in exceptional circumstances you must connect a removable storage device from another source to your MOJ desktop or laptop, you must ﬁrst assure yourself of the trust-worthiness of the source.
 Do not under any circumstances use any removable storage device provided as a promotional gift or from an unknown source.

 - Always check all removable storage devices for computer viruses before copying any ﬁle from it to your computer.
 You can do this by locating your anti-virus software on your computer and running the software to actively scan the 'drive' assigned to the removable storage device.
 See Anti-virus scanning of removable media for information, or contact your local IT support if you require assistance.